Resterr/BookstoreAPI/README.md

 # About project
-Bookstore is a e-commerce application.
-With authentication and authorization capabilities, users can securely add and edit books, authors, and publishers.
-The platform also enables users to easily search and place orders for their desired items.
+Bookstore is an e-commerce backend application.
+With authentication and authorization capabilities, users with permissions can securely add and edit books, authors, and publishers.
+The application also enables users to easily search and place orders for their desired items.
+Additionally, administrators can generate invoices for users and send them by email.
+To develop this application, I am using clean architecture with CQRS.
 # Used Design Pattern:
 <ul>
 	<li>Clean architecture</li>